ddbase3/ResourceFoundation/README.md

 ## Summary

-ResourceApi unifies entity management, file storage, and data relations under one consistent interface.
+ResourceFoundation unifies entity management, file storage, and data relations under one consistent interface.
 It is the foundation for content, document, and knowledge management in the BASE3 ecosystem, enabling integrations across Cognora, MissionBay, and future extensions.